balazshorvath/go-srv/README.md

 # go-srv
-Interface for implementing servers in go with graceful shutdown.
+Interface for implementing servers in go with graceful shutdown on OS signals.